 Although we don't believe in timing the market or panicking over market movements, we do like to keep an eye on big changes -- just in case they're material to our investing thesis.

-What: Shares of construction company Tutor Perini
+What: Shares of building construction company Tutor Perini

-Want to keep up to date on Tutor Perini?
+Interested in more info on Tutor Perini?
 Add it to your watchlist.